akhilasarikonda25/prep-insta-python/code.md

   5) Ultimate edition is for bigger companies so we are going to download community edition click on download.
   6) Click on dowloaded one and the exe file will run click on next if your system is 64 bit tick the checkbox
   7) Tick all the associations like java and etc and install
-  8) click on run IntelliJIDEA community edition and click on finish and confirm >> dont send >> light or dark modes
+  8) click on run IntelliJIDEA community edition and click on finish and confirm >> dont send >> light or dark modes.

+>> HELLO WORLD PROGRAM